RimeCoOfficial/RimeCoOfficial.github.io/_pages/legal/terms.md

             <ul>
                 <li>
                     Ink respects the intellectual property rights of individuals and companies, and expect the users of the applications we power to similarly respect intellectual property rights and all applicable laws and regulations.
-Rime is not responsible for infringing content - if you are a copyright owner and believe your copyright has been infringed, please send us a notice to <?php echo mailto('legal@rime.co in accordance with DMCA Takedown policies.
+Rime is not responsible for infringing content - if you are a copyright owner and believe your copyright has been infringed, please send us a notice to <a href="mailto:legal@rime.co">legal@rime.co</a> in accordance with DMCA Takedown policies.
                 </li>
             </ul>
         </li>